Elaine Cassidy (Doctors): Relationship with Harrison Kellor

+Lloyd, series producer, stated that Elaine "hasn't quite found the peace she's looking for" and felt sorry for the character following her experiences with Harrison.
+However, he confirmed that the storyline would continue into a court trial, stating: "I'm afraid she's not quite done with Harrison - his trial is coming up and she just isn't going to be able to shake him quite so easily."
+Not long after the announcement of the spin-off episodes, Daniel Kilkelly of Digital Spy confirmed that Dibley's character Elaine would leave Doctors at the conclusion of the Harrison storyline.

 Storylines

 Elaine is involved in the child abuse case of two-year-old Scarlet Hammond.
 Elaine is the general practitioner for Scarlet's social worker; Najmah Hammed (Effie Woods).
-A mentally ill patient of Heston Carter (Owen Brenman), Ed Harman suffers with his illness and struggles to integrate back into society after leaving Afghanistan.
+A mentally ill patient of Heston Carter (Owen Brenman), Ed Harman (Chris Reilly) suffers with his illness and struggles to integrate back into society after leaving Afghanistan.
 Ed tries to kill Heston at the Campus Surgery, but Elaine hits Ed over the head with a fire extinguisher.
 Elaine stays at the hospital with Ed until he is released, and afterwards, she invites him back to her house as a lodger.